DMTF/YANG-to-Redfish-Converter/README.md

 ## Introduction

-This plugin converts a YANG model file to the corresponding Redfish schema, specified in OData CSDL.
-The conversion is done in accordance with the YANG-to-CSDL Mapping Specification.
+This pyang plugin converts a YANG model file to a set of corresponding Redfish OData CSDL files.

+The conversion is done in accordance with the [YANG to Redfish Mapping Specification](https://www.dmtf.org/sites/default/files/standards/documents/DSP0271_0.5.6.pdf).
-A single YANG model could result in multiple CSDL XML output files being generated.
+Per the specification, a single YANG model can result in multiple CSDL files being generated.

-The Python code executes in **Python 3.x.**, and utilizes the program pyang
+The Python code executes in **Python 3.x.**.

 ## Pre-requisites

-Python 3 is required for this program, along with the following library:
+The following modules should be installed.

+* lxml
 * pyang

-The above can be installed through the pip3 command line tool

 ## Folder Structure